 The Nike Kobe 5 is back in Protro form and we have the performance review.
-If you are looking for a modern performance model with similar performance, check out the Serious Player Only Player 1.
+The Kobe 5 is one of the best Kobes ever, and if you are looking for a modern performance model with similar performance, check out the Serious Player Only Player 1.

 The heartbeat pattern is back and there is more tread than before.
 This is the first time that the outsole tooling has truly been updated with more tread added in between the original pattern.

 I didn’t notice whether or not this was a greater version of the traction that what originally released, but one thing I noticed is that the additional tread gives dust a place to get stuck so some wiping will be needed when you’re at your local gym that isn’t well kept.
 Otherwise, the traction played and performed just as I remember — not quite as good as the Kobe 4, but still a very good and reliable setup.

 Cushion is another area that has changed quite a bit from the original model.